Total Stock Return Calculator

 You want to begin your savings & investments as early as possible and always into assets.
 Simply put, assets are instruments or resources of value that appreciate in value over time and at the same time generate a periodic, predictable income.
 For e.g. a land or a property that provides rental income as well as appreciates in value is an asset.

-Here are few of the asset classes you can invest in
+Here are a few of the asset classes you can invest in

 Equity:

-One of the most popular and commonly known asset class, equity has been one of the best wealth generators over the last 200 years, generating a return of 9.56% per annum from 1825-2019.
+One of the most popular and commonly known asset classes, equity has been one of the best wealth generators over the last 200 years, generating a return of 9.56% per annum from 1825 to 2019.
 That is doubling your money approximately every seven years.
 Equity as an asset class represents shares of various public companies that retail investors like you and me as well as institutional investors like companies and funds can invest in.
 Equities are probably the only way to beat inflation and have displayed tremendous potential for wealth generation and appreciation.

 Debt/Fixed Income securities:

 Debt as we know is the borrowing and lending of money.
-We all have lent to and borrowed money from our friends and family and we all have that one friend that has borrowed money from us and then run away faster than me after teasing my neighbour’s dog (who was not on a leash and which I regret not checking before), (also let that be a lesson never to lend money to friends unless you want to lose your money or friend or both).
+We all have lent to and borrowed money from our friends and family and we all have that one friend who has borrowed money from us and then ran away faster than me after teasing my neighbor’s dog (who was not on a leash and which I regret not checking before), (also let that be a lesson never to lend money to friends unless you want to lose your money or friend or both).

 Gold & Precious Metals:

-One can store gold in physical form like bars and coins; however that requires additional expense in safekeeping.
-Alternatively one can invest in gold ETFs which are funds that are setup to purchase and hold gold.
-While a single ounce of gold may cost $2000 dollar to buy, in case of ETFs one can buy a fraction of that allowing you to hold gold in the portfolio.
+One can store gold in physical form like bars and coins; however, that requires additional expense in safekeeping.
+Alternatively one can invest in gold ETFs which are funds that are set up to purchase and hold gold.
+While a single ounce of gold may cost $2000 dollar to buy, in the case of ETFs one can buy a fraction of that allowing you to hold gold in the portfolio.

 Real Estate: